 The insights you receive will be completely dependent on the questions that you ask.
 Whether you want to know about the speed of service or team attentiveness, it’s important that the questions you ask reflect what you want to know.
 Questions like “Rate the cleanliness of your room” or “How was your treatment at the spa?’ are great examples.

 In addition, the way that you frame questions should reflect how your guests want to be asked.
 Do they prefer pick lists?
 Multiple choice?
 Long form?
 Short form?
 If you’re unsure of what type of questions your guests are more receptive to, pilot a few options to see how they respond.
 If long-form questions are more popular than multiple choice, shift your survey accordingly.
 By tailoring your survey to guest preferences you encourage them to complete the survey and increase the likelihood of obtaining quality feedback.

 No guest wants to be put through a lengthy, cumbersome feedback process.
-At the end of the day they’re doing you a favor, so it’s important to reward them with a simple and well-executed feedback solution.
+At the end of the day they’re doing you a favor, so it’s important to reward them with a simple and well-executed customer survey platform.

 If you can, try and make the questions you ask simple and concise.
 Provide steps throughout the program so a guest can easily complete the process and make the task of sharing feedback as easy as pressing a “submit” button.
 If a guest has to work to submit feedback, odds are they won’t, so it’s important to make their experience effortless.

 Receiving feedback from your guests is an important tool for ensuring your hotel is always ahead of their expectations.
 Whether you utilize the insights from feedback to better your operations or to tailor your property’s offering, a feedback program should be a top consideration for long-term success at any hotel or resort.